omathiasschulz/fake-news-dataset/README.md

 Runtime: 0.049592 minutos

-The image `number_words.png` shows the number of words in the texts.
+The image `graphic_number_words.png` shows the number of words in the texts.

+## Graphic

+The image `graphic_word_cloud.png` shows the word cloud graphic of the texts.

+Counts the frequency with which each word appears in the texts and sets the size of the words proportional to the frequency.

+To generate the cloud graphic it is necessary to run script `script_info.py`.